Updated May 2, 2018.

-If Kickstarter has X number of backers and Indiegogo has Y number of users, why not run a campaign simultaneously on both – more backers, more exposure, more overall funding right?
+As an entrepreneur looking to successfully build a product-based business through crowdfunding, you may be wondering: if Kickstarter has X number of backers and Indiegogo has Y number of users, why not run a campaign simultaneously on both – more backers, more exposure, more overall funding, right?

+This is a common misconception, something founders frequently find themselves asking, and is worth looking into.
 Thinking about running a crowdfunding campaign?
-Here’s what you NEED to know!
+Here’s what you need to know!

 11 Reasons Simultaneous Kickstarter and Indiegogo Projects are an Awful Idea